Vice-Dean, English Program and Full Professor

 Professor Mathen's primary area of expertise is Canadian constitutional law.
 She has authored works on the Charter of Rights, the division of powers, the separation of powers, constitutional litigation, comparative constitutional law and constitutional theory.
 She also has published in criminal law, legal pedagogy, and feminist legal theory.
 Her work has appeared in various journals including The Supreme Court Law Review,Osgoode Hall Law Journal, National Journal of Constitutional Law, Canadian Journal of Women and the Law, and Queen’s Law Journal.In 2010 (with Kim Brooks) she published Women, Law and Equality: A Discussion Guide (Irwin).
 In 2018, the Law Faculty recognized her work with the Award for Excellence in Legal Research.

 In recent years, Professor Mathen has developed a keen interest in the reference function of Canadian courts.
-Her forthcoming book, Courts without Cases: The Law and Politics of Advisory Opinions, is under contract to Hart Publishing (UK) with an expected release date in 2019.
+Her forthcoming book, Courts without Cases: The Law and Politics of Advisory Opinions will be released by Hart Publishing (UK) in April 2019.

-In 2018, Professor Mathen was announced as a recipient of the Law Society Medal, one of the highest honours bestowed by the Ontario bar.
+In 2018, Professor Mathen was awarded the Law Society Medal, one of the highest honours bestowed by the Ontario bar.

-- Courts without Cases: The Law and Politics of Advisory Opinions (forthcoming, Hart Publishing)
+- Courts without Cases: The Law and Politics of Advisory Opinions (in press, Hart Publishing)

-- The Nadon Diaries (with Michael Plaxton) (forthcoming, UBC Press)
+- The Nadon Chronicles (with Michael Plaxton) (working title, forthcoming, UBC Press)

 - “Access to Charter Justice”, Oxford Handbook of the Canadian Constitution